gloomystore/CalcularJS/README.md

 The result of the expression "2 + 3 + 3" is 8.
 ```

-This demonstrates how you can use template literals to dynamically construct mathematical expressions and evaluate them with `calcularjs`.
+This demonstrates how you can use template literals to dynamically construct mathematical expressions and evaluate them with `calcular`.

 ## Features
 - Supports CJS and ESM module formats.